The rules and procedures for marking goods are regulated by Federal Law No. 184 of December 27, 2002. According to Article 27 of this law:

 - If a product was imported from outside the Eurasian Economic Union, the marking is applied after the mandatory confirmation procedures as specified by the technical regulations and before the release of the customs declaration.

-According to the law, it is unacceptable to affix the EAC circulation mark on samples of products imported into the territory of the EAEU for testing or other procedures for assessing compliance with the requirements of technical regulations.
+According to the law, it is unacceptable to affix the EAC circulation mark on samples of products imported into the territory of the EAC for testing or other procedures for assessing compliance with the requirements of technical regulations.

 To date, the list of technical regulations of the Eurasian Customs Union (TR CU) consists of 47 regulations: